• Skip to primary navigation

 Scoring the pork skin to make Puerto Rican pernil

 Marinate the Pork.
-Rub down the pork shoulder with the prepared marinade.
+Rub the pork shoulder with the prepared marinade.
 Cover and refrigerate at least 1 hour.
-Overnight is better for more flavor penetration.
+Overnight or up to 2 days is better for more flavor.

 Marinating and roasting pernil in a roasting pan

 Roasting Pan.
-Transfer the pork shoulder to the bottom of a roasting pan or large baking dish, skin side up.
-Wipe the skin clean of any marinade and excess moisture.
-This will help with the crispy skin.
+Transfer the pork shoulder to a roasting pan, skin side up.
+Wipe dry the skin, which will help with the crispy skin.
+Drying the skin is very important to achieve the perfect crispy skin.

-Add Liquids to the Bottom of the Pan.
-Pour 1 cup water and 1 cup sour orange juice into the bottom of the roasting pan, then cover the pan with foil, leaving no gaps.
+Pour 1 cup water and 1 cup sour orange juice into the bottom of the roasting pan, then cover the pan with foil.
+Time for roasting!

-Second Roast.
-Raise the oven temperature to 400 degrees F. Rotate the roasting pan around for even cooking and remove the foil.
-Pat the skin dry with a paper towel.
-Add 1-2 cups additional water/sour orange if the bottom is too dry.
+Raise the oven temperature to 400 degrees F (205C).
+Rotate the roasting pan and remove the foil.
+Pat the skin dry and add 1-2 cups additional water/sour orange if the bottom is too dry.

 Mike shredded the pernil with forks

-Crispy Skin Pernil.
-If cooking with skin-on, the skin should be nice and crispy at this point, but if it is not, turn up the oven temperature to 500 degrees F and bake an additional 10 minutes, or until the skin is browned and crispy to your liking.
+For Crispy Skin Pernil.
+If cooking with skin-on, the skin should be nice and crispy at this point, but if it is not, turn up the oven temperature to 500 degrees F and bake an additional 10 minutes, or until the skin is browned and crispy.

 This crispy skin or crackling is one of the best parts of the pernil.
 You will absolutely love it.